hyperledger/besu-docs/docs/public-networks/how-to/configure-besu/profile.md

 ## Minimalist staker profile

-[`--profile=MINIMALIST_STAKER`](../../reference/cli/options.md#profile) is optimized for stakers who want to maximize their hardware value but don't want to serve full sets of data to their peers, See the [minimalist staker profile on GitHub](https://github.com/hyperledger/besu/blob/main/config/src/main/resources/profiles/minimalist-staker.toml) for the custom settings.
+[`--profile=MINIMALIST_STAKER`](../../reference/cli/options.md#profile) is optimized for stakers who want to maximize their hardware value but don't want to serve full sets of data to their peers.
+See the [minimalist staker profile on GitHub](https://github.com/hyperledger/besu/blob/main/config/src/main/resources/profiles/minimalist-staker.toml) for the custom settings.